thenameisajay/docker-crons-ofelia-setup-example/README.md

 # Docker Crons Ofelia Setup Example

 This repository provides an example setup for using Docker with Ofelia to manage cron jobs.
 The setup includes a development web server and an Ofelia job runner service.
+This approach is more flexible and maintainable compared to traditional crontab, as it leverages containerization and provides better isolation, easier deployments, and integrated logging.

 ## Repository Structure